 There are seven different tribes in the province namely: Talaandig, Higa-onon, Bukidnon, Umayamnon, Matigsalug, Manobo and Tigwahanon.

 The tribes in the province of Bukidnon are indigenous and their names are derived from the rivers/ watershed areas that they inhabited.
 The Matigsalugs, for example, are the people who live along the Salug river and the Tigwahanuns – are natives who inhabit the banks of the Tigwa river.

-The Bukidnons have different degrees of acculturation.
-The first degree, Bukidnons are those leading the most traditional lifestyle and those whose parents are full-blooded natives.
-They are those who lived remote from any access of lowlander influence, deep in the forest along the watershed of the main rivers.
-The second degree Bukidnons live directly in the fringes and directly within the bounds of a lowlander.
-The third degree Bukidnons are highly assimilated Bukidnons, able to send their children off to school.
-The fourth degree Bukidnons have fully assimilated the ways of urban living and hardly acknowledge the old ways of their background.
-The fifth degree Bukidnon are largely recent immigrants from the rest of the Philippine archipelago and Bukidnon as their permanent home.
+Bukidnon is witness to varying degrees of acculturation of its people.
+The first-degree Bukidnons are those leading the most traditional lifestyle and those whose parents are full-blooded natives.
+They are those who lived remote from any access of lowlander influence, deep in the forest and along the watershed areas and the main rivers.
+The second-degree Bukidnons live near the fringes of the forests and directly within the bounds of the lowlanders.
+The third-degree Bukidnons are highly assimilated natives and are generally able to send their children off to school.
+The fourth-degree Bukidnons have fully assimilated the ways of urban living and hardly acknowledge the old ways of their background.
+The fifth-degree Bukidnons are largely recent immigrants from other parts of the Philippine archipelago and have made Bukidnon as their permanent home.